 Championships dinner.
 The dinner should allow as many people as possible to attend.
-It includes a "passing the flag" ceremony to the next organising state.
+It includes a 'passing' the flag' ceremony to the next organising state.
 Pricing should be moderate.

 Refreshments for officials on each day of Stadia competition.
 Officials perform a major task during the Championships and need to be suitably rested and sustained during the competition.
-Light refreshments such as tea, coffee, water and juice/soft drinks and snacks should be available at all times.
+Light refreshments such as tea, coffee, water, and juice/soft drinks, and snacks should always be available.
 Where duties extend over lunch and dinner more substantial meals should be provided.

 Athletes Forum.
-Refreshments are provided for those attending the Athletes (+/- Coaches) Forum.
+Refreshments are provided for those attending the Athletes (+/- Coaches') Forum.